 For preparation in general: the single most valuable website for everything about travel in Turkey is Tom Brosnahan's www.turkeytravelplanner.com

-– highly recommended!
+– highly recommended (external link - opens in new window).
 It has tons more information than any guidebook could ever hope to cover and is of much more practical value too, including tips on driving, mastering public transport in Istanbul, and language.
-In short: superb.
-Tom's website was in fact one of the key inspirations for me to set up my own, i.e. this website – and if I have made half as good a job of it as he has, then I shall be happy.
+Very useful indeed.

 - Turkey 01 - Hagia Sophia in Istanbul